nhatanh-zen8/presentation/generics/generics.md

   "Monomorphic" is the opposite of "polymorphic", and the act of "monomorphization" is to make polymorphic code into monomorphic code.
 What that means here is, during compilation the compiler takes generic code at each use site, specialize it to the concrete type being instantiated there to generate corresponding monomorphic code instead.
-For example, the generic `Filter` function earlier in this blog post would reversely be transformed into function similar to the monomorphic `FilterInt` and `FilterString` to be used at call site with `Int` and `String` being instantiated, respectively.
+For example, the generic `Filter` function earlier in the first part of this blog post series would reversely be transformed into function similar to the monomorphic `FilterInt` and `FilterString` to be used at call site with `Int` and `String` being instantiated, respectively.

   Since generic code is transformed into its monomorphic counterpart anyway, there's just no performance penalty at all.
   Instead, it takes more compilation time for code generation, and with all the code duplication, build artifacts